tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

 This data is then used to show the list of schools and their spot assessment score on the Nipun lakshya dashboard.

+For mentors, It is essential that they provide their Phone numbers in order to login to the app via OTP.
+Nipun lakshya authorizes the mentors on its platforms through their mobile phone numbers.
+Other data collected can be:

+- Designation of the mentor
+- Mentor name
+- Target visits
+- District name
+- Total time taken for each visit
+- Block town name etc.